Who Was Amelia Earhart?

 Earhart made a solo trip from Honolulu, Hawaii, to Oakland, California, establishing her as the first woman — as well as the first person — to fly both across the Atlantic and the Pacific oceans.
 In April 1935, she flew solo from Los Angeles to Mexico City, and a month later she flew from Mexico City to New York.
 Between 1930 and 1935, Earhart set seven women's speed and distance aviation records in a variety of aircraft.
 In 1935, Earhart joined the faculty at Purdue University as a female career consultant and technical advisor to the Department of Aeronautics, and she began to contemplate one last fight to circle the world.

-On February 7, 1931, Earhart married George Putnam, the publisher of her autobiography, in his mother's home in Connecticut.
-Putnam had already published several writings by Charles Lindbergh when he saw Earhart's 1928 transatlantic flight as a bestselling story with Earhart as the star.
+On February 7, 1931, Earhart married Putnam, the publisher of her autobiography, at his mother's home in Connecticut.
+Putnam had already published several writings by Lindbergh when he saw Earhart's 1928 transatlantic flight as a bestselling story with Earhart as the star.
 Putnam, who was married to Crayola heiress Dorothy Binney Putnam, invited Earhart to move into their Connecticut home to work on her book.